scossar/post-styles/README.md

 ## Use

-The plugin wraps uploaded images in `figure` tags.
+The plugin allows uploaded images to be wrapped with `figure` tags.
+Images wrapped with figure tags will span 100% of the figure's width.
 Classes may be added to `div` and `figure` tags to give them a width and a float direction.

 Here is a list of the available classes and what they do: